-We checked 8 environmental and climate politics studies journals on Friday, May 23, 2025 using the Crossref API.
-For the period May 16 to May 22, we retrieved 16 new paper(s) in 8 journal(s).
+We checked 8 environmental and climate politics studies journals on Friday, July 11, 2025 using the Crossref API.
+For the period July 04 to July 10, we retrieved 14 new paper(s) in 8 journal(s).

 Climate Policy